zeek/zeek/testing/btest/Baseline/doc.broxygen.identifier/test.rst

    empty comments is optional, but improves readability of script.

-   :param tag: Function arguments can be described
+   :tag: Function arguments can be described
         like this.

-   :param msg: Another param.
+   :msg: Another param.

    :returns: Describe the return type here.